mxriverlynn/jquery-to-backbone-marionette/PresentationNotes.md

 change "this.images" to ImageCollection in ImageGallery.init

-show how the image list is still working because of _.each iterating
+image list is still working

-show how image click is broken...
+show how image add is broken

+change the Add view to use this.collection.create instead of model.save

+show that image view is broken

-## Section 5: ItemView, CollectionView
+## Section 5: ItemView

-add ImagePreview to ImageList.js
+add ImagePreview as Backbone.View to ImageList.js

+Use it to show the individual images in preview list

+iterate images.each instead of _.each(images

+set tagName to "span" on ImagePreview

+convert ImagePreview to Marionette.ItemView

+move "click a.image-preview" to ImagePreview events, along with imageClicked method

+use this.model instead of finding the image from the collection

+call ImageView.show with image.toJSON()

+## Section 6: CollectionView